πŸŽ₯ Watch Josh Talk About the Workshop

 🍳 About the App

-What AI features will the recipe app have? πŸ€–
+What AI features will the app have? πŸ€–

 Can I customise the app however I want? 🎨